Swainsons Hawk Wolves RavensRaptors Rehab Refuge

 Genus: Buteo

-Swainsons hawks gather in huge groups to make the longest migration of any hawk, up to 17,000 miles round trip from Canada to Argentina.
-They also have the most efficient migration method, soaring up to 17,000 feet on warm thermal currents, gliding gradually down gaining considerable speed, and then beginning the process again.
+Swainson's hawks gather in groups called kettles, to make the longest migration of any hawk, up to 17,000 miles round trip from Canada to the Pampas of Argentina.
+They have an efficient migration method, soaring up on warm thermal currents, gliding gradually down to the next thermal, gaining considerable speed, and then beginning the process again.
 As soaring and gliding take very little energy, it is truly the lazy bird’s key to migration.
+Since the migrating Swainson's tend to group up, head towards, and follow the land bridge of Panama on their way south, these birds can be seen in flocks numbering in the thousands.
+Radio telemetry and banding have greatly enhanced our knowledge of the Swainson's migration specifically, and their movements generally.

-The Swainsons hawk is vulnerable to pesticide poisoning in its wintering grounds in Argentina, and is in general decline throughout its range.
+is in general decline throughout its range.
 Fire was shot by some moron in Utah, and later survived West Nile virus during its recovery period.
+Watch the video linked below for a fascinating documentary on the Swainson's hawk.

 Swainsons Hawk Rangepepper and FireFire, right, with enclosure buddy, Pepper